bcgov/nr-epd-aq-statements/frontend/warnings/2025-06-12_wildfire_smoke_issue.md

 likely to be impacted by wildfire smoke over the next 24-48 hours.

-Wildfire smoke will also be visible in the Bulkley Valley (and most prevalent west of Babine Lake) but is expected to clear this afternoon.
+Wildfire smoke will also be visible in the Bulkley Valley (and most prevalent east of Babine Lake) but is expected to clear this afternoon.

 During a wildfire, smoke conditions can change quickly over short distances and can vary considerably hour-by-hour.